Affiliate links on Android Authority may earn us a commission. Learn more.

 - The Never option makes it so you never have to enter a password to buy content from the Play Store.
 It’s the least secure option.

 - The Every 30 minutes option will let you download and buy stuff without a password for 30 minutes after you make your first purchase.
 This is a reasonably decent security option.

-- Finally, the For all purchases through Google Play on this device option will literally ask you for a password anytime you try to spend money.
+- Finally, the For all purchases through Google Play on this device option will ask you for a password anytime you try to spend money.

-Add, hide, and remove devices from Google Play
+How to add, hide, and remove devices from Google Play

-Hide devices in Google Play:
+How to hide devices in Google Play

 - Use a web browser and go to the Play Store home page.

 - Click the cogwheel button in the upper right corner.

 - You should see a list of all of your Android devices.
 There is also a column called Visibility.
 Untick the box for devices you don’t want to be shown in your Google Play account.